AlaaSaadAbdo/battoota/README.md

-# Disclaimer: Please keep in mind that there are prototypes rhere.
+# Disclaimer: Please keep in mind that there are prototypes here.
 Use the files at your own risk.

 All the split boards here are/have: